chrisjpm/chrisjpm/README.md

 ### Hey there 👋

-I'm Chris (he/him) and I've recently graduated from Edinburgh Uni with a First Class Honours in Artificial Intelligence and Computer Science.
-I will be beginning my role as an Application Developer for NHS Lothian in August.
+I'm Chris (he/him) - I'm an eHealth Developer for NHS Lothian and have recently graduated from Edinburgh Uni with a First Class Honours in Artificial Intelligence and Computer Science.

 Contributor to the **[Holbert Proof Assistant](https://github.com/liamoc/holbert)** ([Demo](http://liamoc.net/holbert/)) - responsible for the implementation for applying rules by elimination, proofs by induction and proofs by cases.